metalama/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 ### Example: SwitchStatementBuilder

-The following example generates an `Execute` method which has two arguments: a message name and an opaque argument.
+The following example generates an `Execute` method, which has two arguments: a message name and an opaque argument.
 The aspect must be used on a class with one or many `ProcessFoo` methods, where `Foo` is the message name.
 The aspect generates a `switch` statement that dispatches the message to the proper method.

 [!metalama-test ~/code/Metalama.Documentation.SampleCode.AspectFramework/SwitchStatementBuilder.cs name="SwitchStatementBuilder"]

 ## Converting compile-time values to run-time values